-On the next page of the wizard, select if you want to create a new project for the definition you have added, or add it to the existing project.
+Select if you want to create a new project for the definition you have added, or add it to the existing project.

 Click Next to continue.

-On the last page of the wizard, select if you want to have one test case for all operations defined for your web service, or use multiple test cases (one per each operation).
+Select if you want to have one test case for all operations defined for your web service, or use multiple test cases (one per each operation).
 Let’s use the latter option:

 Click Finish to create a test.